gr0uch/s2/README.md

 ```

+## Flags

+- `s2.debug`: turn on messages in the console.
+Warning: has a performance impact.
+- `s2.isDeferred` (experimental): this will defer setting proxy values until the next frame.
+This might be preferable if there is significant blocking in between updates.
+However, it can break functionality in case there are updates that depend on a previous update in the same tick.

 ## Optional Modules

 - `dep-check.js`: this is used to check if all of the required APIs are present in the runtime.